ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 ### Convert ``wolf.vcf`` to ``wolf.bed``
+Login to your BluePebble account.
+Create a folder named pcadapt in your $WORK directory.
+Upload the wolf.vcf file to your $WORK/pcadapt/

 **pcadapt** no longer supports vcf files and its preferred format is ``.bed`` type files.
 We suggest that you use  **plink1.9** to convert the ``wolf.vcf`` to ``wolf.bed``.

-Login to your BluePebble account.
-Upload the wolf.vcf file to your /home/username (TODO: Check how students login and where they are going to work in bluepebble /home or /work)

 Load  **plink1.9**

 ```sh